jacobgonzalez-22/PyAtomsv2/README.md

 - SciPy
 - PyQt5

 ## Installation instructions - Mac OS and Windows.
-(Not tested on Linux systems)
 1. Download PyAtoms folder (via Code-> Download .zip)
 2. Open terminal (Mac OSX) or command line (Windows).
 3. Navigate to the directory where the PyAtoms folder is located.
 Example: